A Beginner’s Guide to Planning and Preparing for Natural and Manmade Disaster.

 Welcome to Urban Survival Site!
 We’ve designed this opening page as a navigation tool to allow you to quickly scan and access nearly 200 of our best articles covering all aspects of preparedness.

 This post is long, so save it for later by pinning it on Pinterest!
 Otherwise, you may want to bookmark it or save it to your favorites.

-The information is bundled by subject and our websites have expanded resources on all subjects related to preparedness.
+The information below is bundled by topic, and we have articles are pretty much every topic related to preparedness.
 Here’s a quick overview of the primary categories.